 A Beach cleaning machine is a vehicle that drags a raking or sifting device over beach sand to remove rubbish and other foreign matter.
 They are manually self-pulled vehicles on tracks or wheels or pulled by a quad-bike or tractor.
 Seaside cities use beach cleaning machines to combat litter problems left by beach patrons and other pollution washed up on their shores.
 A chief task in beach cleaning strategies is finding the best way to handle the beaches’ waste matter, considering beach erosion, and changing the terrain.

 Beach cleaning machines work by collecting sand through a scoop or drag mechanism and then raking or sifting anything large enough to be considered the foreign matter, including sticks, stones, rubbish, syringes, and other items.
 Similar applications include lake beaches and fields for beach volleyball and kindergarten and playing field sandpits.

-Beach cleaning machines are used all over the world to ensure the safety and happiness of beach-goers.
+Beach cleaning machines are used worldwide to ensure the safety and happiness of beach-goers.
 Removing litter, unwanted seaweed, and other debris from the beach, municipalities, and resorts can maintain their beaches with fewer invested hours.

 Besides their regular litter-removing uses, beach, and sand cleaners have been used to clean up after natural disasters.